hal00alex/GradSchool_TextRepo/README.md

 # GradSchool_TextRepo
-These folders and files are used to hold key questions for studying and homework, so I don't have to constantly flip through my books.
+These folders/files are used to hold key equations for homework, so I don't have to constantly flip through my books.